davidchungproject/COMP5046_Chatbot_Flask/README.md

 1. include all functions to initialise (i.e. load model) your chatbot in the init() function in the app.py
 2. include all functions to get response in the get_response() function in the app.py

+When the specific personality is selected, the following values (string) will be sent to the server.
+[Professional, Comic, Friend]

 # How to execute
 1. run chat.py
 2. open the browser and access to http://0.0.0.0:8080